-Applicants are admitted as first-time beginning students and transfer students.
-First-time beginning applicants either have no post-secondary educational experience or have advance college credit earned while in high school or the summer immediately following high school graduation.
-Transfer applicants have post-secondary educational experiences such as college or trade school.
+Applicants are admitted as First-Time beginning or Transfer students.

+- First-time beginning applicants either have no postsecondary educational experience or have advance college credit earned while in high school or the summer immediately following high school graduation. - Transfer applicants are students who have graduated from high school and attended a long semester (fall/spring) at a college or university after the high school graduation.